sagemath/sage/src/doc/en/reference/references/index.rst

              representation of the Riemann map and Ahlfors map via the Kerzman-Stein equation*.
 Involve 3-4 (2010), 405-420.

 ..
-[BDLGZ2009] \M. Bucci et al.  A. De Luca, A. Glen, L. Q. Zamboni,
-               *A connection between palindromic and factor complexity using return words*, Advances in Applied Mathematics 42 (2009) 60-74.

-..
 [BSZ2019] Nils Bruin, Jeroen Sijsling, and Alexandre Zotine,
              *Numerical Computation of Endomorphism Rings of Jacobians*, The Open Book Series, Vol. 2 (2019), No. 1, pp. 155-171,